 We have a Board-approved Treasury Policy to manage finance, interest rate, foreign exchange and foreign investment risks.

 We recognise the importance of environmental issues and are committed to the highest levels of performance.
-To help meet this objective the Group has developed and implemented both environmental policies and a comprehensive environmental management system.
+To help meet this objective we have developed and implemented both environmental policies and a comprehensive environmental management system.
+Taskforce on Climate-Related Financial Disclosure reporting has also been included within this annual report.

 Other Corporate Policies

-The Group has other policies covering but not limited to human resource activities, health and safety, buildings and security, business continuity and disaster recovery planning.
-These policies are regularly reviewed and approved by senior management and, where appropriate, the Board.
+The Trustpower Group has other policies covering but not limited to human resource activities, health and safety, buildings and security, business continuity and disaster recovery planning.
+These policies are regularly reviewed and approved by senior management and, where required, the Board.